USDA-SCINet/scinet-site/sn_collections/_guides/step-based-ssh.md

 - The second command updates your .ssh/config file.
 If you already have a complicated structure in there you may wish to review it.
 The changes are fine for most, but particularly if you already have ceres entries in yours there could be conflicts.

 ## Usage Instructions:
-- Please note, if you are using a YubiKey, please see the login instructions [here](https://scinet.usda.gov/guides/access/gui-systems#accessing-using-yubikey)
+- Please note, if you are using a YubiKey, please see the [Yubikey login instructions](https://scinet.usda.gov/guides/access/gui-systems#accessing-using-yubikey)
 - Each morning on your first attempt to ssh to Ceres, you will see something like this:

 	- Your default web browser should open automatically to the SCINet authentication page.
 Choose USDA LincPass as your sign-in option.